-Brandon’s research centers on violent, non-violent, and self-violent forms of conflict.
+Brandon is currently a United States Institute of Peace 2018-2019 Minerva-USIP Peace and Security Scholar.
+His research centers on violent, non-violent, and self-violent forms of conflict.
 Why do some groups contesting the state wage unarmed resistance while other groups use armed tactics?
 What explains why some groups, contrary to expectation, maintain nonviolent action even after violent government repression?
 His research seeks to explain variation in tactic selection between violent and nonviolent action.
 Brandon’s focus is on whether group learning - from past conflict history, watching other groups, and training in violent or nonviolent methods - interacts with brokerage across social sites to produce violent and nonviolent variation in the context of weak or strong government repression.His research uses a mixed-method, sub-national research design in India to study this question.

 Another research project explores self-violent resistance, such as self-immolation, hunger strikes, or suicide protest, in relation to other forms of conflict tactics.
 Relying on a discourse analysis across India, this research explores the constitution of embodied self-harm in protest as a conflict tactic.

 Brandon’s research has been supported by the United States Institute of Peace, a Critical Language Scholarship from the United States Department of State Bureau of Educational and Cultural Affairs, a Peace and Violence Research Lab Fellowship through the School of Public Affairs, as well as additional funding and methods training support from the School of International Service.
 Prior to joining SIS he worked for five years in Central Java, Indonesia with Mennonite Central Committee, an international peace and development agency.

 Recent Conference Presentations: